thautwarm/Quick-Backend/README.md

-# The Poster of "Quick and Reusable Code Generation for Idris"
+# Quick and Reusable Code Generation for Idris

 This is about **how to implement an Idris back end within hours or even minutes**.